CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/pre-installation.md

 ## Obtain a {{% ctx %}} licence file

-A valid {{% ctx %}} licence file and {{% ctx %}} feature identifier must be procured from {{% ctx %}}.
+A valid {{% ctx %}} licence file and {{% ctx %}} Innovation feature identifier must be procured from {{% ctx %}}.
 The feature identifier is a GUID which will be used when configuring the Gateway installation.
 The licence file is needed when installing the Web Application server and it should contain fingerprints for the Web Application Server and each Application Server.

 To get a licence file and feature identifier take the following steps: